Learning normalized image densities via dual score matching: Analysis of the learned energy-based model

-\paragraph{Lack of concentration.} Many high-dimensional probability distributions exhibit a \emph{concentration} phenomenon, where typical realizations have nearly equal energy.
+\paragraph{Lack of concentration.} Many high-dimensional probability distributions exhibit a \emph{concentration} phenomenon: typical realizations have nearly equal energy.
 For instance, in simple image probability models such as a Gaussian model or a sparse wavelet model (where wavelet coefficients are independent), the energy of independent components add, and the law of large numbers imply a concentration of the energy around its mean.
-In contrast, our energy network reveals enormous diversity in the log probabilities of individual ImageNet images (\Cref{fig:energy_distribution}).
+In contrast, our energy network reveals enormous diversity in the log probabilities of individual ImageNet images (\Cref{fig:energy_distribution}, left).
 Over the entire test set, they span a range of $34.4$ dB/dim, corresponding to a probability ratio of $\approx 10^{14,000}$.
-To make sense of this value, it is important to realize that the frequency of images with a given value of $\log p$ in a dataset is equal to this probability value \emph{multiplied by the volume of the corresponding probability level set}.
-Observing a range of probability values of $10^{14,000}$ thus reveals that these enormous variations in probability density are nearly compensated by inverse variations in the volume of their corresponding level sets.
+Given this enormous ratio, it is surprising that any low probability image appears in a finite dataset.
+To make sense of this apparent contradiction, it is important to realize that the total probability mass of images with a given value of $\log p$ in a dataset is equal to this probability value \emph{multiplied by the volume of the corresponding probability level set}.
+Observing a range of probability values of $10^{14,000}$ thus reveals that these enormous variations in probability density must be nearly compensated for by inverse variations in the volume of their corresponding level sets.

-\paragraph{Shape of the distribution of log probabilities.} The distribution of log probabilities values is highly skewed: there is a heavy tail of high-probability images and a much lighter tail of low-probability images.
-Surprisingly, this distribution is well approximated by a Gumbel distribution (we report parameter values in \Cref{app:addtional_details}).
-It arises as a limit distribution for the maximum of many i.i.d.\ random variables.
-This surprising observation is, to the best of our knowledge, new, and calls for an explanation.
-In independent component models, the log probabilities are sums of i.i.d.\ random variables, and are therefore Gaussian distributed (with a vanishing variance compared to their mean).
-A simple model which reproduces this Gumbel distribution is a high-dimensional spherically-symmetric distribution with an exponentially-distributed radial marginal.
+\paragraph{Shape of the distribution of log probabilities.} The distribution of log probability values is highly skewed (\Cref{fig:energy_distribution}, left): there is a heavy tail of high-probability images and a much lighter tail of low-probability images.
+We also observed these qualitative features on the CelebA and CIFAR-10 datasets, shown in \Cref{app:more_histograms}.
+Surprisingly, this distribution is well approximated by a Gumbel distribution (we report parameter values in \Cref{app:addtional_details}), which arises as a limit distribution for the maximum of many i.i.d.\ random variables.
+This surprising observation is, to the best of our knowledge, novel, and calls for an explanation.
+In independent component models, the log probabilities are sums of i.i.d.\ random variables, and are therefore Gaussian-distributed in high dimensions.
+In contrast, a simple model that leads to a Gumbel distribution is a high-dimensional spherically-symmetric distribution with an exponentially-distributed radial marginal \citep{Lyu08c}.